What to know about schools in Dubai

 Admission tips

 It is important to apply early.
+When finding a school in Dubai, timing can make a big difference; start your research months in advance if possible.
 Many schools in popular areas have long waitlists.

 The documents typically required for admission include your child’s passport copy, Emirates ID, transfer certificate (attested if moving from abroad), and recent school reports.
 Some schools may also ask your child to complete an assessment or attend an interview.